ecmwf/metview-docs/docs/tutorials/data_analysis_and_vis/working_with_graphical_output.rst

 **********************************

 Of course you can do further processing of plots outside Metview.
-The page `Generating animated GIFs from Metview plots <https://confluence.ecmwf.int/display/METV/Generating+animated+GIFs+from+Metview+plots>`_ gives you some helpful advice if you want to build animations.
+The page :ref:`Generating animated GIFs from Metview plots <generating_animated_gifs_from_metview_plots>` gives you some helpful advice if you want to build animations.

 Metview/Magics also supports special tags in SVG for the `Inkscape <https://inkscape.org/>`_ graphical editor.
 This open source editor is great for when you need to further annotate your maps.